bcgov/web-style-guide-checker/README.md

 The B.C.
 Web Style Guide Checker is a Chrome and Microsoft Edge extension that reviews webpages against selected requirements and recommendations in the B.C.
 Web Style Guide.

-Version 1.0.0 is the first public release of the extension.
+Version 1.0.0 is the first beta release of the extension.

 The checker supports content review.
 It does not replace editorial, accessibility, legal, policy, service-design or user-research judgement.